-Do you feel awkward when you transition to making an offer to your wedding leads?
+Do you feel awkward when you transition from talking about your products and services to actually making an offer to your wedding leads?
 Well don’t worry you’re far from alone!

 But what if I was to say that we’re all sales people?